118 (Almost Positive!) Yelp Reviews…And Counting

 While Yelp discourages it, it’s not outside of their Terms of Service to ask for honest feedback.
 It’s important to mention here that you should not be asking for a good review, merely just an honest assessment of your business or its services.

 In our company, we leave a “leave behind” that states which team did the cleaning and tells them to check their email for the one click rating email coming through QDS.
 We run a contest every month where one of our clients will win a free cleaning, all for answering their survey.
 This helps to encourage in-house reviews which are just as important as third party review sites.
 This survey system allows us to know who to ask for an online review.
+In addition, when someone internally rates us a positive review, they are directed to a landing page with our Yelp ID (not the actual URL, just the page ID).

 Effectively Deal with Negative Reviews